 Install well-known useful Linux applications [A]

-Maybe you already know and use some of the applications mentioned under Windows.
+Maybe you already know and use some applications mentioned under Windows.

 Many friends of mine do not use Microsoft Office at home, but the free LibreOffice or OpenOffice packages.
 You can install both without any problems in Linux under Chrome OS and use them offline.
 The four Linux distributions mentioned above often have LibreOffice pre-installed.